vildursn/DyreLLM/README.md

 ## 🚀 Getting Started

-1. **Clone the repo**
+1. Clone the repo

 ```bash
 git clone https://github.com/vildursn/RuleLawyer.git
 ```

-2. Upload your rulebook as a pdf to data/raw
-3. Install necessary packages
+2. Install necessary packages
 ```bash
    pip install -r requirements.txt
 ```

+3. Create a folder inside `data/raw` for your rulebook, and upload your PDF(s) into that folder

 4. Add your OpenAI key to the .env file

 5. Run the following

 ### Extract and chunk rulebooks